 Customers currently using Device Admin are highly encouraged to plan a migration strategy to move to Android Enterprise.
 We again want to stress that we recognize the effort required for migration and hope the resources provided will prove to be helpful in this transition.

 When planning your Android migration, it is important to start early and allow for time to work through the details to minimize disruptions to your workforce.
 Device Admin and Android Enterprise present plenty of differences and moving to a new management framework requires a thorough understanding of how your fleet of Android devices will be affected.
 Some key impacts that customers should anticipate are device management mode(s), profile management and application management.
-Read on below for more detail and resources related to these topics.
+Read on below for more detail and resources related to Android device management modes.

 One of the many benefits of moving to Android Enterprise is the flexible device management offered through multiple management modes.
 Modern businesses have varying needs and use cases, each requiring particular capabilities that cannot be supported with a one-size-fits-all solution.